dfkaye/xyz/README.md

 exorcising code demons that disturb sleep ~ https://gist.github.com/dfkaye/7390424

-es6 imports is a huge disaster ~ the only people who could possibly favor it are unlikely to make their living working in browser JavaScript on a daily basis.
+es6 imports is a huge disaster ~ the only people who could possibly favor it are unlikely to make their living working in __cross-browser__ JavaScript on a daily basis.

-turns out the chaining pattern of jQuery is one way to do this ~ see Labjs ~ but that kind of chaining is more suited to BCE (before commonjs era) scripts.
+turns out the chaining pattern of jQuery is one way to do this ~ see [Labjs](http://labjs.com/documentation.php), for example ~ but that kind of chaining is more suited to BCE scripts (i.e., "(before CommonJS era").

 the JavaScript dependency loading API should be monadic for better readability, scoping, nesting, leak prevention, composability, blah blah.